spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-replace-key-value-storage-with-database.md

 {% endinfo_block %}

-## Remove store queues initialization
+## Remove storage queues initialization

 {% info_block infoBox %}

-This step is not mandatory for feature enablement, but it will improve the speed of message processing, as workers will not spend time checking queues that will be always empty.
+This step is not mandatory for feature enablement, but it will improve the speed of message processing, as workers will not spend time checking queues that are always empty.

 {% endinfo_block %}

 The latest versions of Spryker define separate queues for each search and storage message processing group.
-As we disabled synchronization behavior for storage, we don't need storage-related queues.
-To do this we need to remove all `_SYNC_STORAGE_QUEUE`(except `PublishAndSynchronizeHealthCheckStorageConfig::SYNC_STORAGE_PUBLISH_AND_SYNCHRONIZE_HEALTH_CHECK`) constants from `\Pyz\Client\RabbitMq\RabbitMqConfig::getSynchronizationQueueConfiguration`.
-Please take a look at the examples of constants for removal in the next code snippet.
+As synchronization behavior for storage was disabled, there is no need for storage-related queues.
+To remove them, all `_SYNC_STORAGE_QUEUE`(except `PublishAndSynchronizeHealthCheckStorageConfig::SYNC_STORAGE_PUBLISH_AND_SYNCHRONIZE_HEALTH_CHECK`) constant must be removed from `\Pyz\Client\RabbitMq\RabbitMqConfig::getSynchronizationQueueConfiguration`.
+Examples of constants for removal in the next code snippet.

 **src/Pyz/Client/RabbitMq/RabbitMqConfig.php**